daviduhlir/ai-assistant-chat/README.md

 # Assistant

 The `Assistant` class provides a framework for managing interactions with AI chat APIs.
 It supports dynamic method registration, structured prompts, and execution of system-level actions based on assistant responses.
-This class is designed to facilitate seamless communication with AI models while allowing for extensibility through custom callable methods.
+This class is designed to facilitate seamless communication with AI models while allowing for extensibility through custom callable methods and integration with a `KnowledgeAgent`.

 ---